cannam/repoint/README.md

 can be referred to as `soundsoftware` in library definitions.
 This service is declared to support Mercurial and Git.

-The `anon` property describes how to construct a checkout URL for this service in the case where the user has no login account there, and the `auth` property gives an alternative that can be used if the user is known to have an account on the service (see "User configuration" below).
+The `anonymous` property describes how to construct a checkout URL for this service in the case where the user has no login account there, and the `authenticated` property gives an alternative that can be used if the user is known to have an account on the service (see "User configuration" below).

-The following variables will be expanded if they appear within curly braces in `anon` and `auth` URLs, when constructing a checkout URL for a specific library:
+The following variables will be expanded if they appear within curly braces in `anonymous` and `authenticated` URLs, when constructing a checkout URL for a specific library:

  * `vcs` - the version control system being used, as found in the library's `vcs` property.